nd-dew/AlgoRhythm/README.md

 ## 🎯 Elevator Pitch

-Team16 is your personal AI band that writes your strudel.cc code automatcally for you.
+AlgoRhythm is your personal AI band that writes your strudel.cc code automatcally for you.
 Simply prompt your ideas and the model will send you an updated strudel.cc code. you can also start from your base code and make it evolve from there.

 ---